Our Country Is Ignoring the Obvious Solutions to Our Pressing Problems

 The government and media try to sell the false idea that the Great Recession is over.
 Meanwhile, economic indicators suggest otherwise.
 The media claims the U.S. is creating jobs.
 This may be true, but the jobs they are creating are in India, Mexico, China and South Korea — NOT in the United States.

 The wealthy multinationalists are accumulating more wealth by draining money from the American middle class.
 The top 1 percent are gaining more and more wealth while the middle class is evaporating and the number of people living in poverty is multiplying.

-We are using poor indicators and statistics to prove that we are headed in the right direction.
+They are using poor indicators and statistics to show we are headed in the right direction.
 The stock market may look good, but that just means the multinationalists are doing well.
 The stock market itself doesn’t create jobs!

 Who will protect us?
 The U.S. Chamber of Commerce doesn’t represent American interests.
 It represents multinationalists and big businesses that have more interest in turning a profit than loyalty to their home country – if they even acknowledge they have one.
 They support laws that help move American jobs to countries with cheap labor, weak environmental laws or low human rights standards.

 The solutions to our ever-increasing problems are very simple.
 We became a wealthy and productive nation in the past by protecting our industries and our jobs.
 We bought American-made products and we taxed foreign countries to sell their goods in our economy.
 We are the largest consumer nation in the world.
 We should not be giving away the right to sell in the U.S for free.